iExecBlockchainComputing/iapp/cli/templates/common/README.md

 ### Run on iExec

-Use the `run` command to run a deployed app on the iExec decentralized platform
+Use the `run` command to run a deployed app on the iExec decentralized platform.

 ```sh
 iapp run <iapp-address>